-Ahead of the 1st RNA Editing Summit, we have caught up with Alan Herbert, Founder and Head of Discovery at InsideOutBio for his exclusive insights on this fast evolving field.
+Ahead of the 1st RNA Editing Summit, we spoke with Alan Herbert, Founder and Head of Discovery at InsideOutBio for his exclusive insights on this fast evolving field.

 "I believe the RNA editing field has reached critical mass and this gravity defying, high octane, formula, is now operative."